armgitaar/alpasdev/src/main/resources/docs/http-response.md

 ### [Rendering Templates](#rendering-templates)

-Instead of returning a string or a `JsonSerializable` object, you can render a template instead using one of render methods.
+Instead of returning a string or a `JsonSerializable` object, you can render a template instead using one of the render methods.

 <div class="sublist">